Pillar One: Multigenerational Vision

 He was chosen because God knew Abraham would lead his household in faithfulness across generations.
 The mission was not just for Abraham.
 It was for his children, and for his children’s children.

-God’s covenantal thinking is always multigenerational.
+God’s covenantal thinking always operates across generations.
 His promises in Deuteronomy 7:9 extend to a thousand generations.
 His charge in Deuteronomy 6 is to teach the next generation in every ordinary moment of life, when you sit, walk, lie down, and rise.
 Psalm 78 calls parents to pass down the story of God’s faithfulness so that the generation yet to be born will know it.

 The biblical vision for family does not end when our kids turn 18.
 This is only the beginning.